Unleash your Inner Scientist™

 Sky and Telescope Interview

-Pardon our smile!
+Pardon our smile

 HotProduct

-We’re pleased that Sky & Telescope Magazine awarded our RSpec software their “Hot Product” award.
+We’re pleased that Sky & Telescope Magazine gave our RSpec software their “Hot Product” award.
 The award is given for product excellence and technical leadership.
 Our customers tell us the award was well-deserved because our ground-breaking software allows you to easily capture and process the spectra of stars.